Chaos, thermalization and breakdown of quantum-classical correspondence in a collective many-body system: Classical and quantum chaos

 The main mechanism underpinning the onset of thermal behavior is chaos.
 This is well known in the case of classical dynamics \cite{Gutzwiller1990}, where ergodic behavior ensures that phase space averages coincide with long-time averages of the form of Eq. \eqref{eq:longtimeclassical}.
 The main phenomenological idea of classical chaos is that of a dynamical regime characterized by an exponential divergence of two initial conditions that, initially, were infinitesimally close to each other.
 Regular, non-chaotic trajectories, can only feature a separation that grows algebraically at most.
 These ideas are most commonly quantified through the Lyapunov exponents \cite{Cencini2010}.
 Given an initial condition in phase space, $\mathbf{X}(0)\equiv (\mathbf{q}(0),\mathbf{p}(0))\in\Omega$, and a small perturbation, $\delta \mathbf{X}(0)$, chaos means that the perturbation on the trajectory is amplified as $\norm{\delta \mathbf{X}(t)}\sim \norm{\delta \mathbf{X}(0)}e^{\lambda_{L}t}$, where $\lambda_{L}\geq 0$ is the (largest) Lyapunov exponent,

 This limit is well defined and it equals a finite number for almost any $\mathbf{X}(0)\in\Omega$ and $\delta\mathbf{X}(0)$ \cite{Osledec1986}.
 If $\lambda_{L}>0$, the trajectory is chaotic.
 In our numerical calculations we have used the tangent dynamics method to compute the Lyapunov exponent \cite{Parker1989}.
 We have selected $10^4$ initial conditions $(\mathbf{q},\mathbf{p})\in\Omega$ uniformly on a hypersphere with radius $\sqrt{2}$ (defined by the constraint $\sum_{k}q_{k}^{2}+p_{k}^{2}=2$) and energy nor further than $10^{-4}$ from a given selected energy.
 We have repeated this procedure for initial conditions at different energies in order to sample the entirety of phase space, and computed the average Lyapunov exponent in each case.
-We have also computed the fraction of regular trajectories, $f_{\textrm{reg}}$, defined as the ratio of the number of trajectories with vanishing Lyapunov exponent to the number of trajectories with positive Lyapunov exponents.
+We have also computed the fraction of regular trajectories, $f_{\textrm{reg}}$, defined as the ratio of the number of trajectories with vanishing Lyapunov exponent to the total number of trajectories considered in the ensemble.
 Numerically, one has to arbitrarily set a threshold below which the Lyapunov exponent is considered to be zero, which in this case is $0.01$.
-In the limit of an infinite number of trajectories, $f_{\textrm{reg}}$ is a measure of the volume of the regular part of classical phase space compared to the total phase space volume.
+In the limit of an infinite number of trajectories, $f_{\textrm{reg}}$ is a measure of the volume of the regular part of classical phase space compared to the total phase space volume, and thus it provides information about the proportion of trajectories traped in classical torii.
 Such a fraction of regularity $f_{\textrm{reg}}$ as a function of the energy value is represented in Fig. \ref{fig:chaos} with blue points.